***🏄♀️ In light of the current situation, we will be following the guidelines provided by Yoga Alliance.

 You will also have 9 anatomy and asana videos to watch throughout the training, and to keep after the training.
 Sarahjoy chose specific yoga poses to focus on for these videos.
 Each video comes with a short quiz where you can check your learning.

 For your amrita yoga specialty, you will be asked to teach two public classes at the end of your training.
 This can be to friends or to guest students, in a location of your choice or you can use a room at the DAYA Foundation.
 For these two classes, we ask you to draft a sequence with a mindfulness tool.
-Sarahjoy will review these sequences and you’ll receive mentored feedback.
+Sarahjoy or Andrew will review these sequences and you’ll receive mentored feedback.

 Q: I have to miss some of the 200 hour training.
 What’s your attendance policy?